 Introduction to MySQL Relational Database

-MySQL Relational Database is an assemblage of relational data that is structured or organized in the form of tables, columns, and rows, where tables represent the objects, columns represent the fields and rows represent the records.
+MySQL Relational Database is an assemblage of relational data structured or organized in tables, columns, and rows, where tables represent the objects, columns represent the fields,, and rows represent the records.
 It is the broadly used relational database management system, as it is available for free of cost and available as an open-source for anyone to use.
-In this application, SQL (Structured Query Language) programming language is used to create, update, delete & manage the tables and its contents, as MySQL is supported with the basic SQL queries.
+In this application, SQL (Structured Query Language) programming language is used to create, update, delete & manage the tables and their contents, as MySQL is supported with the basic SQL queries.

-- From the specific definition of the relational database, people are thinking it’s too critical for maintaining and will create confusion.
-But that is not a true statement, relational database’s main agenda to avoid any kind of confusion or complication in between multiple tables involved with that specific database, where it helps a developer to maintain and verify easily without any struggle.
+- From the specific definition of the relational database, people think it’s too critical for maintaining and will create confusion.
+But that is not a true statement; a relational database’s main agenda is to avoid any kind of confusion or complication between multiple tables involved with that specific database, where it helps a developer to maintain and verify easily without any struggle.

-- If we consider any relational design which is very common that maintain a strict relationship between all the related tables defined in the database.
-Suppose we can considering one Inventory Controlling System – in that case, we have to maintain one very strict relationship between all the tables who involved with given more description related to inventory.
+- ISupposewe consider any relational design, that is very common, maintains a strict relationship between all the related tables defined in the database.
+Suppose we have an Inventory Controlling System.
+In that case, we must maintain strict relationships between all tables involved, providing detailed descriptions related to the inventory.

-- Also, it needs to maintain a more strict relationship with those child tables which additionally impacted for any kind of data manipulation activity like inserting to or deleting from that specific inventory.
-As examples, we are going to consider three tables who are involved for inventory controlling system, assume three are interrelated.
+- Also, it needs to maintain a more strict relationship with those child tables, which additionally impacts any kind of data manipulation activity like inserting or deleting from that specific inventory.
+As examples, we will consider three tables involved in the inventory controlling system, assuming three are interrelated.

 Table Name: Inventory